CREATE TABLE ...

 The following example demonstrates creating a file-per-table

-tablespace outside the MySQL data directory.
-It shows the
+tablespace outside of the data directory.
+It is assumed that the

-.frmfile and remove the information about the table from the data dictionary.
+.frmfile and the information about the table from the data dictionary.

 FLUSH TABLES ...
-FOR EXPORTstatement first to make sure all changes that were buffered in memory are flushed to disk before the backup occurs.
+FOR EXPORTstatement first to ensure that all changes buffered in memory are flushed to disk before the backup occurs.

-DATA DIRECTORYclause is a supported alternative to using symbolic links, which has always been problematic and was never supported for individual
+DATA DIRECTORYclause is an alternative to using symbolic links, which is not supported.